2 Kings 5: Lessons from Elisha’s Healing of Naaman’s Leprosy Regarding What God Expects From You

 3. Humility: God Expects You to Walk With Humility Before Him.
 2 Kgs.
 5:9-12.

 • Out of pride, Naaman rejects Elisha’s offer to cure him.
 As a non-believer, God gave Naaman an incredible opportunity to be healed.
 Yet, out of pride, he walked away in rage at Elisha’s failure to treat him with greater respect.
 He wanted a dramatic miracle: “So Naaman came with his horses and his chariots and stood at the doorway of the house of Elisha.
 10 Elisha sent a messenger to him, saying, ‘Go and wash in the Jordan seven times, and your flesh will be restored to you and you will be clean.’
 11 But Naaman was furious and went away and said, ‘Behold, I thought, ‘He will surely come out to me and stand and call on the name of the Lord his God, and wave his hand over the place and cure the leper.’
 12 Are not Abanah and Pharpar, the rivers of Damascus, better than all the waters of Israel?
 Could I not wash in them and be clean?’
 So he turned and went away in a rage.”
 (2 Kgs.
 5:9-12).
 Naaman agreed to come to Elisha.
-Yet, he came with prideful pomp with his horses and his chariot.
+But he came with prideful pomp with his horses and his chariot.
 Elisha, however, did not pay him the respect of meeting with him in person.
 Instead, he sent Gehazi to tell Naaman to wash himself in the Jordan River without pomp or circumstance seven times.

 • Naaman’s cure required humility before God.
 Naaman was furious because he expected a dramatic and public ceremony in his honor to heal his leprosy.
 He was a well-known military general.
 He came with money, and Ben-hadad II personally wrote a letter to Jehoram to announce his arrival.
 Thus, Elisha insulted his pride by refusing to meet with him.
 He was equally offended that he had to go to the Jordan river when the Abanah and the Pharpar rivers near Damascus were larger (2 Kgs.
 5:12).
 His pride almost caused him to pass up his chance to be healed.
 “A quick-tempered man acts foolishly, and a man of evil devices is hated.”
 (Prov.
 14:17).
 Naaman’s physical problems were a manifestation of his spiritual problem.
 He needed to submit to God in faith and obedience before God would restore him (Lk.
 5:12-13).
 Even if the Abanah and the Pharpar rivers were bigger than the Jordan river, it was God alone who could heal him.

 • Walk humbly and use God’s gifts for Him so that He can exalt you.
 Like Naaman, God wants to exalt you.
-Yet, you must also walk in humble service to God and not the needs of your own flesh: “Whoever exalts himself shall be humbled; and whoever humbles himself shall be exalted.”
+But you must also walk in humble service to God and not the needs of your own flesh: “Whoever exalts himself shall be humbled; and whoever humbles himself shall be exalted.”
 (Matt.
 23:12; Lk.
 14:11; 18:14).
 “A man’s pride will bring him low, but a humble spirit will obtain honor.”
 (Prov.
 29:23). “‘God is opposed to the proud, but gives grace to the humble.”’
 (Jam.
 4:6(b)).
 Do you walk with humility by serving God and His people?
 If so, He will exalt you either on Earth or in heaven.

 • God has the power to cleanse you of any infirmity.
 Elisha directed Gehazi to have Naaman dunk himself in holy water seven times because this was God’s prescribed method for healing a leper: “He shall then sprinkle seven times the one who is to be cleansed from the leprosy and shall pronounce him clean, and shall let the live bird go free over the open field.”
 (Lev.
 14:7).
 “Then the clean person shall sprinkle on the unclean on the third day and on the seventh day; and on the seventh day he shall purify him from uncleanness, and he shall wash his clothes and bathe himself in water and shall be clean by evening.”
 (Nu.
 19:19).
 “Then I will sprinkle clean water on you, and you will be clean; I will cleanse you from all your filthiness and from all your idols.”
 (Ezek.
 36:25).
 The cleansing waters of the Jordan River foreshadowed Jesus, who can cleanse you of all infirmities: “let us draw near with a sincere heart in full assurance of faith, having our hearts sprinkled clean from an evil conscience and our bodies washed with pure water.”
 (Heb.
 10:22).
 There was only one healed leper during all of Elisha’s ministry: “And there were many lepers in Israel in the time of Elisha the prophet; and none of them was cleansed, but only Naaman the Syrian.”
 (Lk.
 4:27).
 In contrast, Jesus healed many lepers.
 He is so powerful that He can heal a leper merely with His touch or His command: “Jesus stretched out His hand and touched him, saying, ‘I am willing; be cleansed.’
 And immediately his leprosy was cleansed.”
 (Matt.
 8:3).
 By His stripes you can also be healed (Is.
 53:5).
 Do you turn to Jesus for your medical needs?